What are Labels and their basis?

 Such transactions imported via API or public key look like this in your transaction list:

-In most cases related Deposits (Incoming) and Withdrawal (Outgoing) Transactions between two Integrations are also automatically detected and labeled as "Transfer" (merged).
+The Label "Transfer" is used to transfer your acquisition costs from one integration to another.
+In most cases related Deposits (Incoming) and Withdrawal (Outgoing) Transactions between two Integrations are automatically detected and labeled as "Transfer" (merged).

 > More information about Automatic & Manual Merging to Label "Transfer"